snrnats/doc-centre/docfx_project/pro/api/help/getting_customs_docs_and_invoices.md

 To call **Get Customs Documents**, send a `GET` request to `https://api.electioapp.com/consignments/docs/{consignmentReference}`.

-PRO returns an object containing three properties:

-* A `CommercialInvoiceDocuments` property containing the consignment's commercial invoice.
-* A `CN22Documents` property containing all CN22 documents for the consignment.
-* A `CN23Documents` property containing all CN23 documents for the consignment.
+PRO returns an object containing two properties: a `CommercialInvoiceDocuments` property containing the consignment's commercial invoice and either a `CN22Documents` property containing all CN22 documents for the consignment or a `CN23Documents` property containing all CN23 documents for the consignment.

 All documents are represented as key / value pairs, with the key as the filename for the document and the value containing the document data.